 Consider travel time when looking at options for purchasing tickets.
-Park Hoppers are currently not available, but you may want to consider more than one day at a particular park if you really want to see everything it has to offer.
+Park Hoppers are available, and you may want to consider more than one day at a particular park if you really want to see everything it has to offer.

 There are Perks to Staying at a Disney Resort

 Disney offers well-known perks that you may be familiar with upon booking your room.
 These perks include extra Magic Hours, which are extended park hours exclusively for hotel guests.
-Early Fastpass reservations is another one.
+Early Fastpass reservations is another such perk.

-Although these perks are temporarily paused due to new practices at the parks, other lesser known perks are not.
-These include discounted solid or specially designed Magic Bands, charging privileges, and complimentary merchandise delivery to your hotel.
+Although the two perks mentioned above are changing due to new practices at the parks, other lesser known perks are not.
+These include discounted prices on solid colored or specially designed Magic Bands, room charging privileges, and complimentary merchandise delivery to your hotel.

 The complimentary transportation in Disney World also extends to airport transportation in the form of Disney’s Magical Express.
 Unfortunately, this perk will be ending December 31, 2021.
 No announcement has been made as to what, if anything, will replace Disney’s Magical Express.